mahmutefil/Line-Follower-using-STM32/README.md

 # Line-Follower-using-STM32
 You can see the documents(design, algorithm, source code, report) for the Line Follower project using STM32.
-If you have any furtheer questions, you can contact with me via mahmut.efil@agu.edu.tr .
+If you have any further questions, you can contact with me via mahmut.efil@agu.edu.tr .